Nutritional Sciences Dietetic Internship

-The mission of the U-M SPH DI is to develop competent, entry-level registered dietitians
+The mission of the U-M SPH Dietetic Internship (DI) is to develop competent, entry-level

 Goals of the UM-SPH Dietetic Internship

-- To develop competent registered dietitians by providing professional experiences and
+- To develop competent registered dietitians, by providing professional experiences

 - To develop registered dietitians proficient in areas of emerging practice to further